Homey Energy Management

 Pro-Tip: A Wall Plug for Every Appliance

-If you put a smart plug (like a Fibaro Wall Plug or HomeWizard Energy Socket) behind your fridge and freezer in your house you get insight in their power usage and you get another benefit:
+If you put a smart plug (like a Fibaro Wall Plug or HomeWizard Energy Socket) behind your fridge and freezer in your house you get insight in their power usage due:

-- Health Monitoring: This is a nice feature.
-By monitoring the power draw, you can set up a Homey Flow to see if your appliance is failing.
+3. Health Monitoring: By monitoring the power draw, you can set up a Homey Flow to see if your appliance is failing.
 If your freezer suddenly pulls a constant 100W instead of cycling on and off, your thermostat might be broken or the seals are gone.
 Your Homey can notify you before your food defrosts!

 Smart Flows: Orchestrating the Data